The Westing Game Chapter 20 Summary

 - That Friday, Turtle cuts classes and goes with Flora to the stockbrokers.
 That afternoon their stock is up to $52 a share, and they decide to sell.

 - Doug's cutting class too, to follow Otis.
-They go between the shopping center and Sunset Towers, then to a rooming house.
+They go between the shopping center and Sunset Towers, and then to a rooming house.
 Otis doesn't come out for hours, and then he goes back to Sunset Towers.
 Doug's been jogging the whole time, and is grateful for his father's paper insoles, which really seem to work.

 - At the hospital, Theo's being bandaged after accidentally causing an explosion in the chemistry lab.
 The bomb squad detective wonders if he set the bomb in his parents' restaurant.
 Theo denies it, plus he has an alibi for the third bombing.
 So he gets off with a warning.